 MUSIC HALL FAIR PARK

 Suffering from hearing loss, he understood nothing—not even with the hearing assist headsets.
 Bud went to the theatre to be social with his wife.
-He took audience cues to know when it was time to laugh and when it was time to clap...
+He took audience cues to know when it was time to laugh and when it was time to clap.

-When the Music Hall at Fair Park began implementing upgrades to the acoustics and audio systems for the venue, they looked at the Music Hall’s hearing assist systems and the ‘state of the art’, looking for a system that would perform better using state of the art technology, meet the needs of a broad base of users and be affordable.
+When the Music Hall at Fair Park began implementing upgrades to the acoustics and audio systems for the venue, they looked at the Music Hall’s hearing assist systems and the state of the art, looking for a system that would perform better using state-of-the-art technology, meet the needs of a broad base of users, and be affordable.

-Epstein first collaborated with Ryan Knox of Idibri—the theatre consultants designing the audio upgrades for the Music Hall at Fair Park to develop a completely new approach that would offer sound enhancements to all hearing assist users.
-The approach was eventually trademarked as Hear Us Now™ but rather than market as a brand, the solution is owned by a foundation who oversees its implementation and success in venues.
-Impressed by the dramatic favorable reaction of the first test users, Epstein and his wife, Paddy, decided to pursue the foundation approach as a means to expedite understanding of the technical and operational requirements for hearing assist in various venues and to provide a flexible and low-cost means of implementation.
-While it is unusual for a non-profit to apply for a patent, a patent application has been filed to be used as part of Hear Us Now’s thrust to preserve performance quality.
+Epstein first collaborated with Ryan Knox of Idibri, the theatre consultants, in designing the audio upgrades for the Music Hall at Fair Park to develop a new approach that would offer sound enhancements to all hearing-assist users.
+The approach was eventually trademarked as Hear Us Now®, but rather than market as a brand, the solution is owned by a foundation that oversees its implementation and success in venues.
+Impressed by the dramatic favorable reaction of the first test users, Epstein and his wife, Paddy, decided to pursue the foundation approach to expedite understanding of the technical and operational requirements for hearing assistance in various venues and to provide a flexible and low-cost implementation.

-One of the first tests in the development of the Hear Us Now™ system was in partnership with the University of Texas at Dallas’s Callier Center for Communication Disorders--a leader in providing advanced evaluations and innovative treatments for children and adults with a variety of speech, language and hearing disorders.
+One of the first tests in the development of the Hear Us Now system was in partnership with the University of Texas at Dallas’s Callier Center for Communication Disorders–a leader in providing advanced evaluations and innovative treatments for children and adults with a variety of speech, language, and hearing disorders.

 As children were interviewed about the experience after the performance, they responded: